hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/campaign/_examples/_example_edit_campaign.md

 **Relationships:**

-The code demonstrates a clear layered architecture, where `AliCampaignEditor` relies on utility functions (`extract_prod_ids`, `ensure_https`) and classes (`AliPromoCampaign`) within the `src.suppliers.aliexpress` package and  other utilities in `src.utils`.
+The code demonStartes a clear layered architecture, where `AliCampaignEditor` relies on utility functions (`extract_prod_ids`, `ensure_https`) and classes (`AliPromoCampaign`) within the `src.suppliers.aliexpress` package and  other utilities in `src.utils`.
 This suggests a well-structured project where functionality is organized into specialized components.
 Adding error handling (try-except blocks) and documentation would improve the code's robustness and maintainability.